brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 For more information on available flags, running `deepspeed --help` provides a brief summary of all options.

-### Benchmark
+[//]: ### Benchmark

-We will run and benchmark several parallelism configurations.
+[//]: We will run and benchmark several parallelism configurations.
 To collect our metrics, we will use  `nvidia-smi` to quantify GPU memory usage and processor utilization.
 We'll also use the deepspeed logger to collect 4 metrics at a set interval: average samples per sec, average allocated memory, and max allocated memory at any given instant.
 Finally, we will test the largest model possible on each configuration.

-We will include the following analysis:
+[//]: We will include the following analysis:
-- the single-node single-GPU use case, i.e. no parallelism.
+[//]: - the single-node single-GPU use case, i.e. no parallelism.
-- the Pipeline Parallel execution, enabled with `PipelineModule(..., num_stages=4)` and `train_micro_batch_size_per_gpu: 4` in the config.
+[//]: - the Pipeline Parallel execution, enabled with `PipelineModule(..., num_stages=4)` and `train_micro_batch_size_per_gpu: 4` in the config.
-- Distributed Data Parallelism by disabling DeepZero.
-Enabled by omitting `zero_optimization` in the config, or passing `"zero_optimization": { "stage": 0 }`.
-- ZeRO stage 3.
-The config file will also include two new entries to define the number of elements reduced/allreduced at a time, to limit the memory required for the allgather:
-     ```json
-        "zero_optimization": {
-          "stage": 3,
-          "reduce_bucket_size": 5e8,
-          "all_reduce_bucket_size": 5e8
-      }
-     ```
+[//]: - Distributed Data Parallelism without DeepSpeed, equivalent to DeepSpeed stage 0 (ie disabled);
+[//]: - ZeRO stage 3, with maximum communication bucket size limited to `5e8` elements;
-- DeepSpeed with ZeRO stage 3 Infinity.
-To perform CPU offloading, we add to the config:
+[//]: - DeepSpeed with ZeRO stage 3 and ZeRO-Infinity, ie CPU offloading;
-    ```json
-        "zero_optimization": {
-            "offload_optimizer": { "device": "cpu" },
-            "offload_param":     { "device": "cpu" }
-        }
-    ```
-- DeepSpeed with 16-bit floating point (fp16) or automatic mixed precition (amp).
-Enables mixed precison with different optimization levels, based on [NVIDIA Apex](https://nvidia.github.io/apex/).
-For amp training the config adds `"amp":  { "enabled": true, "opt_level": "O1" } `.
-For fp16 training, we change it line with the [CIFAR10 example](https://github.com/microsoft/DeepSpeedExamples/blob/master/training/cifar/cifar10_deepspeed.py).

-**NOTE:** I'm now working on autotuning the resource allocation problem and collecting performance numbers.
-Results will follow soon.
+[//]: - DeepSpeed with automatic mixed precition;

 [//]: # {: style="text-align:center; font-size: small;"}
 [//]: # <img width="100%" height="100%" src="/assets/GPT-lite-DeepSpeed/benchmark.png"/>